-Childrens Lighthouse Schools are designed to serve children ages 6 weeks - School-Age, in accordance with state licensing regulations.
-We are open year-round, Monday through Friday, with a few exceptions, such as Thanksgiving, Christmas, other holidays, and staff development events.
+Children's Lighthouse of Mag Creek serves children ages 6 weeks - School-Age, in accordance with state licensing regulations.
+We are open year-round, Monday through Friday, 6:30am-6:30pm, with a few exceptions, such as Thanksgiving, Christmas, other holidays, and staff development events.
 You will receive notice of any closures due to holidays or staff development days.
 Tuition fees remain the same, regardless of School closures.
 A specific list of this School's operating hours and scheduled closing dates is available from the School Director.

 Extra-curricular activities may be offered at each Children's Lighthouse School.
-Please ask our School Director for a list of specific activities and prices (if applicable).
+Please ask our School Director for a list of specific activities and prices.